 Nikon has been advertising that with an FTZ adapter on, you can use Nikon’s 360+ lenses on the new Z Mount.
 True, but can you autofocus on all those 360+ AF lenses?
 No.

 This is important for you to know that not all AF Nikon Lenses will Autofocus on the Z system.
-If you are coming from a DX Nikon Camera, with DX lenses or third party (for example Sigma) lenses, there is a big chance that your lenses are autofocusing on your DX body but won’t on the Z mount.
+If you are coming from a DX Nikon Camera, with DX lenses or third party (for example Sigma) lenses, there is a big chance that your lenses are autofocusing on your DX body but the auto-focus may not work on Z mount

 It does support all FX lenses but for DX only AF-S Type G/D/E, AF-P type G/E, AF-I type D and AF-S support autofocusing (says on Nikon USA site).
 I used to use my 50mm 1.8 D on a DX body with perfectly working autofocus or my Sigma 10-20mm that doesn’t autofocus anymore when I use it on the Z mount with FTZ.